php/policies/feature-proposals.rst

 level of activity.
 Any message to the discussion thread from any participant (excluding “Intent to Vote” messages) is sufficient to keep the RFC active.
-Once an RFC discussion goes inactive, any new post will "reactivate" the discussion and trigger a new cooldown period.
+Once an RFC discussion goes inactive, any new post will "reactivate" the discussion and trigger a new Cooldown Period.

--  If it has been 42 days (~6 weeks) since the last message, the cooldown is 7 days.
+-  If it has been 42 days (~6 weeks) since the last message, the Cooldown Period is 7 days.
--  If it has been 90 days (~3 months) since the last message, the cooldown is 14 days.
+-  If it has been 90 days (~3 months) since the last message, the Cooldown Period is 14 days.

 **************
  Voting Phase